 Applicants should demonstrate good social skills, willingness to work with a foreign employer, and the desire to serve children.

 One year contracts from May-May each year.
+Possible availability of a six month duration with an option to extend.

 Your employer covers the costs of your housing and meals, along with your salary.